ku-plrg-classroom/docs/scala.md

 // test f(3) == 3
 test(f(3), 3)

-// test f(-1) throws a `PLError` with the message containing "non-negative" testExc(f(-1), "non-negative")
+// test f(-1) throws a `PLError` with the message starting with "non-negative" testExc(f(-1), "non-negative")
 ```